 A Season is a time of ecological uncertainty due to disasters and the inhabitants of the planet have formed communities or “comms” to protect themselves against these disasters.
 The other characters of the books are all connected in one way or another to Essun in her multiple identities, which is revealed in multiple temporalities, moving between the different parts of Essun’s life, from the first time the orogenes discover her, till she reaches the apex of her power.
 Essun is a flawed heroic protagonist, and the characters around her are as flawed, determined to save themselves and their communities – at all costs.
-The first book, The Fifth Season is told from a 2nd person point of view that moves into 3rd person.
+The first book, The Fifth Season, is told from a 2nd person point of view that moves into 3rd person.
 It is a unique narration that purports to tell the story of three different people who are revealed to be Essun in the different stages of her life.
 Her life as a “rogga”, an orogene in the wild is one life, another narrative however reaches back to her childhood when she is claimed by a guardian and trained in the Fulcrum.
 The third life happens after she escapes from the Fulcrum and raises a family.

 In The Obelisk Gate, Essun’s story intersects with the story of her daughter, Nassun, a budding orogene who is brought away by her father (Essun’s husband, Jija), who has killed her baby brother.
 This is the beginning of Essun’s narrative and point of view in the novel, a bleak one that shows the inhumanity, fear and persecution rife in the comms during the Stillness, just as a Season is about to be declared (p.44).
 On the brink of being revealed as an orogene in the town (Tirimo) where she has settled with Jija in order to lead an ordinary life, she has to escape persecution and she has to find her daughter.
 Essun goes on a journey to track her daughter down and in the process meets old associates and Alabaster, her mentor-turned-lover.
 Nassun’s narrative takes place in the second book, The Obelisk Gate.
-Essun settles in a “comm” with a new community of orogenes who accept her, and with the stone-eaters who are of the Earth, and the clashes between her own individual destiny and the needs of the comm are acute, mostly centered around her connection to Alabaster, who is slowly turning into stone.
+Essun settles in a “comm” with a new community of orogenes who accept her, and with the stone-eaters who are of the Earth.
+The clashes between her own individual destiny and the needs of the comm are acute, mostly centred around her connection to Alabaster, who is slowly turning into stone.
 Nassun, on the other hand, is on the run with her father, Jija, who killed her baby brother.
 She eventually begins training as an orogene.
 Her life-path is very different from the life-path of her mother but both of their narratives intersect with decisions about the season and how to save the planet which undergoes period after period of environmental (ecological and geological) destruction.